-Open Letter to the Provost From the Disabled Students’ Network
+Open Letter From the Disabled Students’ Network

 Six weeks ago the UCL Disabled Students’ Network released a report based on the testimonies of 33 disabled students.
 This report described patterns of disability discrimination at UCL and the institutional failings that caused them.

 When we released the report it received praise from students, staff and experts, as well as significant media attention.
 Upon reading the report you acknowledged that there was an issue with how the university handles accessibility and set up the Improving the Disabled Student Experience Working Group to address this.
 We appreciate this step however we are concerned by the fact that few concrete commitments have been made to tackle the issues raised.

 We feel it is important to draw your attention to new testimonies showing that students who responded to our initial survey have still not received help from UCL in resolving their individual cases of disability discrimination.
 These students have been desperately asking different staff members for assistance with these issues, but are being denied help and pushed from person to person:

 BA student: “The student advice service helped me write to my course tutor, but instead of offering to help me the tutor implied I was unsuited for the course.
 I have contacted the UCL Disability Champion, but she just referred me on to someone else.
 I am incredibly stressed at the moment; I’m not sure I can face having to contact more people.
 If I fail this module it would in effect force me to leave UCL.”